Project Details

 As a first step, I was discussing with ChatGPT how a good implementation in Hugo could look.
 There is a lot I find critical about LLMs, but the explorative use of going through options and learning about best practises is really a strength in my opinion.
 After some discussion, I started testing out a first approach: I downloaded p5.js and put it in the assets/js/ directory of my theme.
 I also created a p5.css in assets/css for future styling.
 I figured out the most elegant way would be to store the sketch inside the page bundle, e.g. as sketch.js and then call it via shortcode.
 Something like {{< p5 src="sketch.js" >}}.

 Going through some options with ChatGPT, I quickly realized that if I want multiple sketches to coexist in a single page, I have think about how to isolate the sketches.
-This is how a normal sketch usually looks (global mode):

 function setup() {